awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 Create an Amazon S3 bucket with 5-7 PPE images.
 These images are read by the Lambda function.

 Create an Amazon DynamoDB table named **Gear** with a key named **id**.
-For information about creating an Amazon DynamoDB table, see [Create a table] (https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html).
+For information, see [Create a table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html).

 ## Create an AWS Identity and Access Management (IAM) role that's used to execute Lambda functions